dustinpfister/blog_posts/_posts/vuejs-props.md

 ## 1 - basic vue props examples

-There is a great deal to cover not so much with props themselfs, but with a whole bunch of other little topics that branch off from props when it comes to compoents.
-Still one has to start somwhere, so in this section I will be going over just a few quick simple basic examples of the vue props option when it comes to basic component design.
+There is a great deal to cover not so much with props themselves, but with a whole bunch of other little topics that branch off from props when it comes to components.
+Still one has to start somewhere, so in this section I will be going over just a few quick simple basic examples of the vue props option when it comes to basic component design.

 ## 1.1 - vue props basics